Update on Deck Stains for 2022

 Water based deck stains have come on rapidly in the last 4 years.
 The main reason for the vast amount of water-based stains on the market today is related to changes in VOC laws across the country.
 Many states have adopted or soon will adopt lower VOC (Volatile Organic Compounds) regulations.
 This has prompted stain manufacturers to increase production of water-soluble decking stains.
 In our opinion, water-based deck stains are “thin” paints with varying amount of acrylic and pigment.

 Pros: Water cleanup, less chance of mold or mildew growth.
 Environmentally friendly.

-Cons: Do not penetrate like an oil-base can.
+Cons: Do not penetrate as an oil-base can.
 Slightly harder to apply as they dry quicker.
 Can be prone to peeling and wearing. *Restore-A-Deck Wood Stains and Defy Wood Stains are the only exceptions that we have tested.
-They penetrate the best of all water based stains, nearly as well as an oil.
+They penetrate the best of all water-based stains, nearly as well as an oil.